Hectordavidjimenezflores/Programing/homework/PIA/README.md

 ## Special thanks

-I would like to thank my teacher Satu Elisa Schaeffer for teaching us many things about programming and also for the recommendation of the book Brian W. Kernighan, Dennis M. Ritchie - The C Programming Language, Second Edition (1988) and the c-refcard.
+I would like to thank my teacher Satu Elisa Schaeffer for teaching me many things about programming and also for the recommendation of the book Brian W. Kernighan, Dennis M. Ritchie - The C Programming Language, Second Edition (1988) and the c-refcard.